-The DSL is responsible for liaising with the chair of FOWIS (Friends of Webber Independent School our PTA) (or other delegated member of the association) to ensure familiarity with this policy and that images used on the association's Facebook page and in newsletters and other literature and media abide by this policy and respect the levels of consent given by parents in respect of photography.
+The DSL is responsible for liaising with the chair of the parents' association (or other delegated member of the association) to ensure familiarity with this policy and that images used on the association's Facebook page and in newsletters and other literature and media abide by this policy and respect the levels of consent given by parents in respect of photography.

-Final responsibility for the appropriate use of photography at school and in connection with school events rests with the Headmistress and the DSL.
+Final responsibility for the appropriate use of photography at school and in connection with school events rests with the headmistress and the DSL.
 They monitor school images and may require an image to be deleted, edited or removed from a particular document, website etc in accordance with the requirements of this policy.